shaotongzhu/whole-code-of-Preattentive-Co-Saliency-Detection-/README.md

 Getting in back to the point, the project is fully functional and could be run as soon as finishing downloading.

+This is my first time to upload code，so I haven't figure out how to upload the whole folder right now.
+As a result, I have to upload each files separately.